Philosophy

 Career Outlook

-uccessful completion of this program may lead to a variety of employment opportunities, most of which require continued higher education at the university level.
-Below are examples of related occupations and annual mean wages in Arizona according to a May 2020 State Occupational Employment and Wage Estimates Report from the U.S. Bureau of Labor Statistics.
+Successful completion of this program can open doors to various employment opportunities, many of which require further higher education at the university level.
+Below are examples of related occupations and their annual mean wages in Arizona, based on career and wage data from Pipeline AZ, which utilizes government sources for its reports and forecasts.

 Teach courses in philosophy, religion, and theology.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.